 Bad Bunny's 'Un Verano Sin Ti' tops the U.S. album chart

-Rapper Bad Bunny's Spanish-language record Un Verano Sin Ti is the No. 1 album in the United States this week.
+Bad Bunny's Spanish-language record, Un Verano Sin Ti, is the No. 1 album in the United States this week.

 ADVERTISEMENT

-Rounding out the top tier are Beyonce's Renaissance at No. 6, Rod Wave's Beautiful Mind at No. 7, The Weeknd's The Highlights at No. 8, Twice's Between 1&2 at No. 9 and Romeo Santos' Formula, Vol. 3 at No. 10.
+Rounding out the top tier are YoungBoy Never Broke Again's Realer 2 at No. 6, Harry Styles' Harry's House at No. 7, Beyonce's Renaissance at No. 8, Rod Wave's Beautiful Mind at No. 9 and Yeat's Lyfe at No. 10.

 Copyright 2022 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.